ptasheq/ePrzychodnia/README.md

 ePrzychodnia
 ============

-Project created for Computer Science in Medicine classes at Poznań University of Technology.
+Registration system created using Node.js based framework Meteor for Computer Science in Medicine classes at Poznań University of Technology.